alexcis95/VARI3/README.md

 ## How to use VARI3

-VARI3 automates the selection and analysis of the most promising SNPs for the search of epistasis.
+VARI3 automates the selection and analysis of the most promising SNPs to identify epistasis.
 The final result of the execution is a table with the key data of the epistatic interactions.
 To use the function it is necessary to have the following libraries installed: library(parallel), library(readr), library(data.table), library(dplyr).
 To use **VARI3** it is necessary to have ANNOVAR, plink and the genotype of the cohort in bfile format.
 To comment on the different variables that are configurable in **VARI3**, let's detail their function and use: